 Although school does not begin until 8:15 am, students are allowed to enter the School each day at 8:00 am.
-All students enter the Mason Building front door.
-Students are not to be left unattended in a vehicle and are not allowed out until the vehicle is in front of the Mason Building.
-A member of the staff is at the drop-off point each morning to supervise arrivals.
+All students enter the Porter Building front door.
+Students are not to be left unattended in a vehicle and are not allowed out until the vehicle is in front of the Porter Building.
+A member of the staff is at the drop-off point each morning to greet arrivals.

 At the close of school, all students exit from the front of the Mason Building and report to their designated area.
-Students are expected to check out with a designated teacher before leaving school grounds.
 A teacher may request identification before allowing a student to leave in a vehicle or with a driver who is not recognized.